 Q&A with Tech Impact Awards Judges

-1. Why did you agree to become a CRN Tech Impact judge?
+Why have you agreed to be a Tech Impact judge?

 I feel honoured to have been asked to be a judge, particularly because the ambitions of the Tech Impact Awards align so well with our aims at Microsoft – to harness innovative technologies to drive positive change and support partners and our collective customers to accelerate their net zero ambitions.

 Digital innovation will be critical to ensuring climate progress, providing opportunities for organisations to streamline operations, set accurate targets and understand where and how they can make the most impact.
 As we enter what the UN has called the “decade of action”, it will be crucially important for the channel to meet growing customer demand for this innovation - for the good of their business, their customers and for the good of the planet.
 The Tech Impact Awards will be a brilliant moment to showcase partner organisations that are rising to the challenge, demonstrating to others how they can use their skills and resources to accelerate sustainability and push positive change.

 Name an easy win for resellers and MSPs looking to become more sustainable